Web Development with GoLang

 Third-Party Template Engines

-package is powerful, there are third-party template engines that offer additional features and flexibility.
-Some popular choices include pongo2
+While the built-in html/template package is powerful, there are third-party template engines that offer additional features and flexibility.
+Some popular choices include pongo2 and ace.

 Pongo2

-is a Django-like template engine for GoLang that provides a more expressive and flexible syntax.
+pongo2 is a Django-like template engine for GoLang that provides a more expressive and flexible syntax.
 It supports features like template inheritance, custom filters, and more.

 Installation